facelessuser/TabsExtra/README.md

 - `close_to_right_by_index` close tabs to right in current group

 # What TabsExtra Cannot Do
 TabsExtra **cannot** override the tab close button.
-It calls an unknown, uninterceptable command.
-I personally turn off the close button in my theme for this very reason, but if you leave it accessible, just know that TabsExtra can do nothing to hijack and override what it calls.
-I am open to suggestions if a clever workaround comes to light.
+But it should be able to predict when it is pressed, and focus the appropriate window after the close.

 # Sticky Tab Settings
 By default, after any `Close` command is run, all `Sticky` tab properties are forgotten.
 You can make a tab's `Stickiness` persist by enabling the following setting: